Top 11 Best Actress Interpretations of Christine Daae

-In Andrew Lloyd Webber’s musical version of Gaston Leroux’s The Phantom of the Opera, there have been dozens and dozens of very talented ladies playing the part of Christine Daae.
-But of the over the 200, and counting, actresses who have played Christine who is the best?
+Andrew Lloyd Webber’s 1986 musical version of Gaston Leroux’s, The Phantom of the Opera, has showcased the talents of dozens and dozens of ladies whom have played the role of ingenue Christine Daae.
+Of the 200, and counting, actresses who have played Christine who is the best?

 That is an impossible question to answer as it’s based in opinion.
-Some people prefer Christine’s with rich full voices and some prefer the Christines with light and clear voices.
-Despite people’s preferences, there are some actresses who names are thrown around as people’s favorite more often than others.
-So this list isn’t my personal opinion, it’s the Top 11 Most Notable Christine Daaes from the Webber’s musical.
-This list is more of a survey of Christine Daae's actress whose names get used more than other.
-If anything it's more about popularity and noteworthy actresses who have played the role.
+Some people prefer Christines with rich full voices and some prefer the Christines with light and clear voices.
+Despite people’s personal preferences, there are some actresses who names are thrown around as people’s favorite more often than others.

 Please don’t be too disappointed if your favorite Christine isn’t on this list.
 Also these are all English language singers.
 I love foreign language versions of Phantom but unfortunately none are featured here on this list.

 Elizabeth Southard played Christine on Broadway, US National Tour (2005-2006) and in the Vancouver Production.